 I had a hip arthroscopy in May 2005.
 My hip started hurting about 6 months before, and got so bad that I could barely walk more than 3 blocks.
 An MRI showed torn labrum, and the doctor assumed I had OA along with it.
 A cortisone injection didn’t help, so he recommended the arthroscopic procedure.
 When he went in there, he found the tear which he fixed, but he also found what he called a divot, or groove, in my femur.
 I have no idea how it got there, nor did he.
 He did a microfracture procedure where he drilled … Read the Rest

 Anterior Approach Hip Replacement at Saint John’s Health Center Helps Tom Watson Play Historic British OpenSANTA MONICA, Calif.–(BUSINESS WIRE)–Most avid golfers who have undergone hip replacement surgery consider themselves extremely fortunate to play 18 holes again.
 Three months after undergoing an anterior approach hip replacement at Saint John’s Health Center, Tom Watson returned to professional golf.
 Six months later, the 59-year-old finished tied for the lead in regulation play of the 2009 British Open.
-This … Read the Rest
+This unprecedented performance will stand as a singular milestone in professional sports. … Read the Rest

 Health First and Wuesthoff have decided to ban smokers from their properties.
 That’s okay as long as they know their property ends at the sidewalk.